samanbey/czml_generator/README.md

 - If you have a Bing key, insert it at the appropriate place
 - Change the CZML data file name and the legend file name where indicated in the code
 - Load the document in a browser

+## Functions

+### Prism Map and Prism Map with time
+Use this function to create prism maps with or without temporal animation based on any polygon layers currently opened in QGIS

+### Scaled models with time
+Animated visualization of attribute change in time by placing 3D models whose sizes change with the corresponding attribute value.

+### Raised connector lines
+Creates raised connector arcs from a line layer.
+Useful for visualizing connections between a set of points